The Bad and the Beautiful: Production

 Clark Gable was originally attached to star; then Spencer Tracy.
 Eventually Kirk Douglas signed to play the lead.
 Vincente Minnelli was to direct.

 "People who read the script asked me why I wanted to do it", said Vincente Minnelli.
 "It was against Hollywood, etc. I told them I didn't see the man as an unregenerate heel—first because we find out he has a weakness, which makes him human, and second, because he's tough on himself as he is on everyone else, which makes him honest.
 That's the complex, wonderful thing about human beings—whether they're in Hollywood, in the automobile business, or in neckties."

-Douglas later recalled being on set with Francis X. Bushman, who had a small part.
+Douglas later recalled being on set with Francis X. Bushman, who had a small part as the paid eulogist of Hugo Shields.
 He says Bushman told him his career faded away because "at the height of his fame, he inadvertently offended the all-powerful Louis B. Mayer by keeping him waiting a few minutes.
 Mayer, in turn, banned him from MGM and blackballed him in the industry.
 This was his first time on the lot in 25 years.
 Bushman's story gave me some useful insight into the ruthless, selfish character I was playing—still another tough-guy antihero.
 I was doing well with these roles."

 An uncredited Lucy Knoch plays the blonde dancing with Gaucho; she is frequently assumed by modern audiences to be Kim Novak because of the resemblance.